A density bound for triangle-free $4$-critical graphs: A review of the Potential Method

-\begin{definition} Let $G$ be a $k$-critical graph.
-Let $F$ a strict induced subgraph of $G$.
-Let $f$ be a $k$-colouring of $F$.
-Let $W$ be a $k$-critical subgraph of $G_{f}[F]$.
+\begin{definition} Let $G$ be a $4$-critical graph and let $F$ be a strict induced subgraph of $G$.
+Let $\phi$ be a $3$-colouring of $F$.
+Let $W$ be a $4$-critical subgraph of $G_{\phi}[F]$.
 Let $X$ be the graph induced in $W$ by the vertices which are not vertices of $G$.
 We will call $X$ the \textit{source}.
-Let $F'$ be the subgraph of $G$ obtained by taking the induced subgraph in $G$, of vertices $x$, where $x \in f^{-1}(y)$ for some $y \in W \cap X$, and any vertex $z \in W \setminus X$.
+Let $F'$ be the subgraph of $G$ induced by $V(F) \cup (V(W) \setminus V(X))$.
 We say $F'$ is the \textit{extension} of $W$ and $W$ is the \textit{extender} of $F$. \end{definition}